 - In the sidebar, click Login Options.
 You may need to click in the bottom left-hand corner and authenticate before you can make changes.

 - Next to "Display login window as", select "Name and password".

 You can also use a configuration profile to set the login window to display the name and password fields.

 Use Login Window Mode with FileVault

-When you use FileVault, you are automatically logged into your user account after you unlock your disk.
+When you use FileVault, you'll be automatically logged in to your user account after unlocking your disk.
 To use 802.1X authentication at the login window when FileVault is on, disable automatic login.

 To turn off automatic login when FileVault is on, enter this command in Terminal: